 - How useful is the information?
 Because an activity is easy to measure does not make it worth measuring.
 The ease of measuring may be inversely proportional to the importance of what is measured.
 Is what you are measuring representative of what you really want to know?
 If the information is not very useful or not representative for what you’re trying to achieve, you may be better off not measuring it.

 - What do you want to measure?
-When the objects to be measured are influenced by the process of measurement, measurement becomes less reliable.
+When the items to be measured are influenced by the process of measurement, measurement becomes less reliable.
 Therefore, the more that the measure relates to people or people and their process, the less reliable the measure becomes.
 This is because people react to the measurement in ways that can distort the results and the overall objective.
 On the other hand, if the metric relates to an object (rather than a person) such as a product or manufacturing process, it is more likely it is to be measurable.

 - What are the costs of getting the data?
 Information is never free, and often it is expensive in ways that don’t occur to those who want more of it.
 Collecting, processing and analyzing data takes time, and a large part of this expense lies in the opportunity costs of the time put into developing the metrics versus developing the product.
 Every moment that you or your colleagues or employees devote to producing metrics is time not devoted to the activities being measured.
 Even if the performance measurements are worth having, their worth may be less than the costs of obtaining them.